biowdl/biotdg/README.rst

 + Mutations are always generated in a phased manner.
 This was easier to implement than an unphased manner.
 It is also more transparent.
 Some extra work will be required to handle unphased generation of mutations.
++ ``biotdg`` is only tested with SNPs.
+Indels and other variant types were not tested.

+..
+TODO: Test with indels.